 Participants hold at least one of the following qualifications: a degree in Pre-school Education, a degree in Elementary Education, or any degree plus a Master in Secondary Education.

 American schools host Spanish teachers, who provide help and improve the multicultural scenario of the school and promote intercultural exchanges.
 These assistants not only help students with their knowledge of Spanish language but also teachers.
-They also track attendance, calculate grades, help supervise students, and help organizing and preparing lessons and materials.
+They can also help track attendance, calculate grades, supervise students, and organize and prepare lessons and materials.

 As a result, US schools have the unique opportunity to promote multiculturalism among their students.
 Spanish teaching assistants return to Spain having gained real work experience and having embraced the American culture and way of life.